Government Offices – Local matters most!

 What is the Constitution Party?

-The first three political parties listed here (The five listed seat the most candidates.) will have candidates on the ballots in all 50 states in the United States Presidential Election of 2016 on Nov.
-8. Candidates representing an array of other political parties of varying popularity will be on some ballots in some states.
+The first three political parties listed here (The five listed seat the most candidates.) had candidates on the ballots in all 50 states in the United States Presidential Election of 2016.
+Candidates representing an array of other political parties of varying popularity were on some ballots in some states.

 If you need to register to vote or update your voting address, please note websites or phone numbers for procedures and locations.